qwisatz/-Keras-Neural-Network-Application-to-Predict-Earnings/README.md

 # Keras Neural Network Application to Predict Earnings

-This project will explore neural network models using Keras
+This project will explore a neural network model using Keras

 A. We will predict earnings from an imaginary company given a list of data with the earnings.
-B. We will also use pretrained model to identify images.

 This project created using Python 3 and will need the following libraries installed: